 In other words, it’s trendy to bash Millennials.
 We all do it.
-But stop and think: We didn’t emerge from the womb the way we are.
+But stop and think: They didn’t emerge from the womb this way.

 In fact, it’s pretty clear that bad choices made by the older generations have created the millennial “monster” they now fear.
 And that monster doesn’t like them either.